mixpanel/docs/pages/docs/admin/data-governance/lexicon.md

 2. Click Merge.
 The “Merge Events” window appears.
 It shows the events you selected and explains that merging the selected events combines them into a single event, which does not affect the raw data.
 ![Lexicon Merge Events](/lexicon-merge-events.png)
 3. In the “MERGE SELECTED EVENTS INTO…” section, specify which event Mixpanel should consider as the new unique event.
-4. Click Merge.
+4. Click **Merge**.
 The merged event appears and the “Status” column indicates “Merged”.

 ### Unmerging Events